All Episodes

 I was there for a couple days.

-Uh parts of one night and the next day to play golf in Fort Wayne.
+Well, one night, parts of one night and the next day to play golf in Fort Wayne.

 I wish I could remember the name of the club, but I can't.

-Uh you already know Fort Wayne has balls.
+You already know Fort Wayne has balls.

 Come see our other assets.

-My take him up on it.
+Might take him up on it.

 You never know it.

-Doesn't like having a co-host.
+Eric, sorry, Elliot Spitzer doesn't like having a co-host.

-Uh New York Post has a story.
+New York Post has this story.

 Elliot Spitzer set to steamroll Parker.